LBJ Express Project Overview

 Who is the developer of the NTE 35W project?

 NTE Mobility Partners Segments 3 designed, built, financed and is now operating and maintaining the southern segment (I-30 through the I-820 interchange).
 The construction of Segment 3C, from US 287 to Eagle Parkway, will begin in 2020.
 This partnership involves the Texas Department of Transportation and the City of Fort Worth.
-NTE Mobility Partners represents a consortium of companies, including Cintra US, a world leader in private-sector development of transportation infrastructure; Meridiam Infrastructure, a global public-private partnership investor/developer of private facilities and Ferrovial Agroman US/Webber LLC, a leading Texas construction company.
+NTE Mobility Partners represents a consortium of companies, including Cintra, a Ferrovial Company, a world leader in private-sector development of transportation infrastructure; Meridiam Infrastructure, a global public-private partnership investor/developer of private facilities and Ferrovial Construction /Webber, a Ferrovial Company, a leading Texas construction company.

 The Texas Department of Transportation financed and built the northern segment from I-820 to US 287 which is now open.
 Since opening, NTEMPS3, has taken over the operations and maintenance along with the rest of the NTE I-35W project.